An application fee of US$75 is required. Paid by credit card within your online application.

 Send it by email to:

-Are a current Duke student
+Are a current Duke or DKU student

 Duke Student ID and Duke Unique ID

-Proof of payment to another Duke school
+Proof of payment to the Duke Graduate School

 Are in a program for underrepresented students, including Project 1000 and the Gates Millennium Scholars program